 S. Francesco Cloister

-Not far from the Villa di Sorrento (from which a public lift leading to the port of Sorrento departs) is the Cloister of San Francesco, a perfect good retreat to take refuge in search of peace and silence.
+Sorrento’s Villa Comunale is a large terrace overlooking the Gulf; directly below the tufa cliff you can see the beach clubs in Marina Piccola and the port beyond.
+The elevator taking passengers down to Sorrento’s port departs from here.
+The Cloister of San Francesco, a Medieval cloister dating from the 1300’s , is a perfect good retreat to take refuge in search of peace and silence.
 The Cloister is part of a larger complex that includes the Church and Monastery.
 The Cloister is also famous all over the world for being one of the most requested wedding locations for civil ceremonies in Sorrento.
-It is open every day from 7 to 19, admission is free.
+Upstairs, there are often art and photography exhibits.

 Sedil Dominova